GreenInfo-Network/L.TileLayer.PixelFilter/README.md

 # Tips

+* Canvas is paranoid about cross-origin tiles, in the same qay as AJAX calls are weird about cross-domain JSON data.
+If the URL of your tiles starts with *http* or *https*, see the Cross Domain section for some advice.

 * This sort of RGB-based pixel replacement is best suited for data whose RGB code indicates a discrete classification.
 JPEG images and photographs may give some interesting effects, but may not.

 * Using *null* masks makes for really neat masking/visibility effects.
 Check out the demo.